 Here are some fun and mostly free things to do during the festive break, with minimal cost to the environment.

 The Ramblers website is a great resource if you're looking for local walking groups or routes.
-Or visit the Canal and River Trust for information about frosty walks along Britain’s beautiful waterways.
+Or check out the Woodland Trust for information on where to go for a frosty forest walk.
 The National Trust offers a full calendar of festive activities and events around Christmas, in some of Britain’s most stunning country parks and homes.